-Learned avoidance

-Many arthropods are known to avoid stimuli associated with a punishing experience.
-For example, fruit flies (Drosophila) can be trained to avoid such odorants as benzaldehyde and 3-octanol after a single experience with an associated electric shock (Quinn, Harris, and Benzer 1974, Dudai 1977).
+Learned avoidance Many arthropods are known to avoid stimuli associated with a punishing experience.
+For example, fruit flies (Drosophila) can be trained to avoid such odorants as benzaldehyde and 3-octanol after a single experience with an associated electric shock (Quinn et al. 1974; Dudai 1977).
 Gelperin (1968) trained mantids (Paratenodira, Mantis) to selectively avoid flies on a red (as opposite to white) background, through the administration of electric shocks to his subjects.
 These mantids, like Phidippus, also refused to attack Oncopeltus after several encounters, but likewise continued to attack flies.
 Bays (1962) found that the araneid spider Araneus could associate quinine-treated flies with a certain frequency of web vibration.
 According to frequency these spiders would either bite acceptable prey, or wrap and cut the unacceptable prey out of their webs.

 Earlier descriptive accounts of salticid behavior support the view that these spiders have a selective, short-term memory with respect to the acceptability of potential prey.
 Dahl (1885) found that Evarcha arcuata would attack, and afterwards avoid, certain beetles (Coccinella and Phyllobius).
 Drees (1952) found that some Salticus scenicus could be trained to selectively avoid a cross or a triangle.
 However, this demonstration lacked a quantitative basis.
-After it was sprayed by the ant Crematogaster clara, Anasaitis canosa (normally a predator on ants) selectively avoided ants of this species (Edwards, Carroll, and Whitcomb 1974).
-The present study suggests that learned avoidance may decay rather quickly, within a few hours.
-Others (Drees 1952, Precht and Freytag 1958, and Dalwigk 1973) have described a similar recovery of the tendency to attack in salticids, after habituation to a stimulus.
-Plett (1975) described this as stimulus-specific inhibition.
+After it was sprayed by the ant Crematogaster clara, Anasaitis canosa, normally a predator on ants, selectively avoided ants of this species (Edwards et al. 1974).